 - There are two online courses you may use to become trained;

 - SOPA Recommended: National Federation of State High School Associations Concussion in Sports training course which is available at https://nfhslearn.com/courses/38000

 - The Center for Disease Control’s Heads-Up Concussion in Youth Sports training course, which is available at http://www.cdc.gov/concussion/HeadsUp/online_training.html

-*******It is our goal that all attending 2015 Winter Games coaches have taken this training beforehand but for those who do not, we will offer the training onsite.
-We will continue to ask that all State Games coaches complete before attending Games and will continue to offer onsite Coaches Concussion Training at all State Games throughout 2015.
-Regardless of attending a State Games or not, all coaches are required to complete this year.
-If not completed, they are ineligible to coach in 2016.*******
+*******We will continue to ask that all State Games coaches complete before attending Games and will continue to offer onsite Coaches Concussion Training at all State Games throughout 2015.
+Regardless of attending a State Games or not, all coaches/volunteers are required to complete this year.
+If not completed, they are ineligible to coach in 2016.